 Where are the Shows Recorded?

 The Our Ventura TV series is recorded at CAPS Media Center, 65 Day Rd., Ventura, CA., 93003.
-However, for more information about the Our Ventura TV programs, click CONTACT on this website, since Our Ventura TV is a wholly independent TV series produced for the Ventura County community at the CAPS Media Center facility and not by CAPS Media staff.
+However, for more information about the Our Ventura TV programs, click CONTACT on this website, since Our Ventura TV is a wholly independent TV series produced for the Ventura County community at the CAPS Media Center facility and CAPS Media staff are not our employees.
+(Although we have a very friendly and cooperative association).

 If I’m a Guest Can I Promote My Business?

-No. Our Ventura TV is a public access TV series, and as such, is for noncommercial programming.
+No. Ventura cable channel 6 TV is a public access channel, and as such, is for noncommercial programming.
 The purpose of each segment is to educate and/or entertain the viewers.
 However, oftentimes the host will ask the guest, near the end of the show, how viewers may contact the guest “for more information,” which is when the guest may indicate a website or phone number.
 If you are interested in promoting your business, see the question below on “Commercial TV Productions.”

 If you are interested in promoting your business, see the question below on “Commercial TV Productions.”